cons0le7/Grabber/README.md

 ## 🛠 Usage Flow

-1. Start the server:
+### Start the server:
    ```bash
    python3 grab.py
    ```
 This will:
-   - Check for process on port `3000` and prompt to kill them if port needs to be freed.
+- Check if port `3000` is in use and prompt to terminate any processes occupying it.
-   - List all available user-facing html pages and prompt for selection.
+- List all available user-facing HTML pages in `/public` and prompt for selection.
+- Ask if you want **Local mode** (localhost only) or **Public mode** (via Serveo or localhost.run).
-   - Ask if you want to shorten the URL (3 options available).
+- If Public mode is chosen, optionally ask whether to **shorten the public URL** (3 options available).
 - Start the Node.js server on `http://localhost:3000`.
-   - Create a **Serveo tunnel** and display a public link.
+- If Public mode is chosen, create a **Serveo or localhost.run tunnel** and display a public link.

-2. Send the generated link to the test device.
+After starting server, send the generated link to the test device.

 ---

 ### On Test Device:
-- Open the Serveo link.
+- Open the link.
 - Accept **location permissions** → Displays map.
 - Tap **“Scan Item”** → Accept **camera permissions**.
 - Fake error appears: *"Failed to initialize camera."* (images are still captured).